eProsima/Shapes-Demo-Docs/docs/tcp_LAN_WAN_transport.rst

 WAN configuration
 -----------------

-In this scenario the server computer does not share network with its clients but its reachable through a WAN IP address.
+This is the typical TCP scenario where the server computer does not share network with its clients but its reachable through a WAN IP address.
 This may happen if the server and clients are in a different LANs of the same WAN like WWW.
 In order to test this scenario we used the following network layout:

 .. image:: WAN_network_layout.png
    :scale: 100 %